 The flag would soon be dubbed “Ol’ Crimson.”
 By waving it behind the College GameDay set, Pounds unwittingly launched an enduring WSU tradition.

 Fast-forward 14 years to 2017.
-The Cougar flag has appeared 199 consecutive times on College GameDay.
+The Cougar flag had appeared 199 consecutive times on College GameDay.
 It is as much a part of the show as the personalities hosting it.
-October 7 will mark the flag’s 200th consecutive College GameDay appearance.
+October 7, 2017, marked the flag’s 200th consecutive College GameDay appearance.

 Today ESPN producers seek out the person waving the Cougar flag.
 They advise when to wave it and where to stand.
 When the flag is on screen, a graphic shows the current count of its consecutive appearances.